This is the multi-page printable view of this section. Click here to print.

 The following factors have a positive contribution to the popularity score:

-• A large number of reputable contributors affiliated with the project indicates that the project is reliable.
+• Many reputable contributors affiliated with the project indicates that the project is reliable.
 An account is considered reputable if it participates in multiple open-source projects and has a high rating on GitHub.

 • The project includes many stars indicating an interest in the project.